-Figure 1.
+Fig. 1.
 Variable-wise Mean scores of digital competency skills

-Descriptive Results of Digital competency skills in terms of Gender
+3.1.1 Descriptive Results of Digital competency skills in terms of Gender

 The data presented offers valuable insights into the digital competency skills of secondary school teachers working in tribal areas of Odisha, categorized by gender, teaching experience, marital status, and caste.
 Gender-wise, male teachers (mean score of 70.12) exhibit higher digital competency skills than their female counterparts (mean score of 63.99).
 This discrepancy could suggest that male teachers have more access to, or familiarity with, digital tools, possibly due to socio-cultural factors or differences in training opportunities available to male and female teachers in these areas.